bsccf/Uni-notes/Electrical and electronic systems/2b Other Electromagnetic effects/Lorentz's force law.md

 ![[Pasted image 20211027104839.png]]
 For working out the direction of the force on a moving charge.

-Notice that the direction is *completely fucked* in the top image, this is because conventional current is dumb, and the opposite of the actual direction of electron flow. (please read [[lmao|the complex reason for the use of conventional current]] for critical information or [[lmao|why ]])
+Notice that the direction is *completely fucked $^{tm}$* in the top image, this is because conventional current is dumb, and the opposite of the actual direction of electron flow. (please read [[lmao|the complex reason for the use of conventional current]] for critical information)